 You or your staff are going to be very happy about how quickly it’s now possible to add bookings submitted over the phone or via whatever way the travelers find to reach you directly.
 Manually added bookings by the admin will be instantly added to the system and the chosen accommodation will become unavailable for booking.

-To add reservations manually with the Hotel Booking plugin, go to Bookings menu > find “Add new” button > you’ll see a standard search availability form that will search through the system.
+To add reservations manually with the Hotel Booking plugin, go to the Bookings menu > find the “Add new” button > you’ll see a standard search availability form that will search through the system.
 You have more options than your guests here as you can even check the availability for chosen accommodation types.

 In the list of available accommodations, you’ll see their capacity and a base rate.
 Then simply choose the needed accommodation and hit “Reserve”.
 If needed, you can book more than one item at a time.

-You’ll be redirected to the booking confirmation page, where you’ll need to input standard personal data of a customer.
+You’ll be redirected to the booking confirmation page, where you’ll need to input the standard personal data of a customer.
 This includes a full guest name, email, phone, etc. Moreover, you can select a preferable rate, apply discount coupons and add any services to the reservation.
 Once the booking is created, you can even add a payment manually if, for example, you received a payment outside the website.

 That’s all!
 You are ready to state the final price and book an accommodation for your guest from the admin dashboard.

 Many Hotel Booking plugin users found it uncomfortable to see only the source of booking in the booking logs.